giantswarm/docs/src/content/getting-started/app-platform/namespace-configuration/index.md

 You can use `.spec.namespaceConfig` to configure the namespace metadata.
 You can set `.spec.namespaceConfig.annotations` and / or
 `spec.namespaceConfig.labels` and provide the values as a key/value map.
 App platform then ensures the namespace exists and has this metadata.

-For example, if you want to add an annotation `linked.io/inject: enabled` to the target namespace `loki1` add this to the app CR.
+For example, if you want to add an annotation `linked.io/inject: enabled` to the target namespace `loki` add this to the app CR.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1